vallard/KUBAM-Tutorial/README.md

 [KUBAM](https://kubam.io) is an [open source tool](https://github.com/CiscoUcs/KUBaM) for automatically deploying solutions on top of Cisco Unified Compute System (UCS).

 #### UCS
 UCS is a product suite from Cisco that includes Intel Servers in blade and rack-mount form factor that are managed through a pair of Fabric Interconnects.
 The advantages include simplification of management, future-proofing investment, and less money spent on network infrastructure.
+Perhaps the biggest advantage is the ability to get things up fast.
+Traditional servers require a lot to get started.
+UCS goes faster.
 To learn more about Cisco Unified Computing System, please [go here](www.cisco.com/go/ucs)

 ## This Lab